How to Become a Chartered Financial Analyst (CFA)?

 - apply to be a CFA Institute member,

 - activate your CFA Institute membership,

-- submit your Professional Conduct Statement.
+- sign your Membership Agreement and submit your Professional Conduct Statement.

 CFA Program Requirements Summed Up